-Thank you for being part of our campaign and contributing your excellent writing, passion and efforts.
-We, at Climate Tracker are inspired everyday by the work you do, and in an effort to help you unleash your maximum potential, have devised a feedback mechanism based on different qualities and attributes.
-Every submission in the campaign will be rated, and we will send you a report, so that you know how well you did and the areas you could focus on for your next article.
+Thank you for being part of our growing movement of environmental journalists, and for contributing to our global movement with your excellent writing, passion and efforts.
+We, at Climate Tracker are inspired everyday by the work you do, and in an effort to help you unleash your maximum potential, provide personal feedback to every submission we receive as part of one of our campaigns.
+Every submission we receive is rated based on a set of qualities and attributes, and accompanied from personalised feedback, so that you know how well you did and where we think you could improve.

-The rating system we use is called the Climate Tracker SCORE, and focuses on the five qualities: Style, Content, Originality, Reach and Engagement of the article.
+The rating system we use is called the Climate Tracker SCORE, and focuses on five qualities: namely the Style, Content, Originality, Reach and Engagement of the article.

-The Tracker will receive a SCORE report, detailing how they did on each of the five attributes, on a scale of 1 to 5, with 5 being the highest that you can score.
+Every submission will receive a SCORE report, detailing how the submission did on each of the five attributes, on a scale of 1 to 5, with 5 being the highest that you can score.

 The third quality of Originality is crucial while writing on climate and environmental issues where the online and print media is home to multiple voice, and it is important to stand or add value to the discussion.
 Originality can be assessed based on the following attributes:

 - Making a Difference: Whether the article providing a new perspective to the issue instead of merely reproducing others’ views or information.

 - Creativity: Whether the writer taken an initiative to enhance the article, such as using an interesting poll, or a visual tool like a video or personal interview.

 - Why Me: Whether the writer is tapping into their expertise in the topic, or their past experiences, or their geographical/regional location or political leanings to further the core argument.

 The article is also valued depend upon the Reach it has with respect to its readers.
 This can be gauged from the following elements:

 - Target Audience: Whether the article can be understood by and appeals universally, belonging to all demographics as opposed to merely people from a certain country, region or discipline.